fluentassertions/fluentassertions/Home.md

 ## Dates and times ##

-For asserting a date and time against various constraints, FA offers a bunch of methods that, provided that you use the extension methods for representinging dates and times, really help to keep your assertions readable.
+For asserting a `DateTime` or a `DateTimeOffset` against various constraints, FA offers a bunch of methods that, provided that you use the extension methods for representinging dates and times, really help to keep your assertions readable.

 ```csharp
 var theDatetime = 1.March(2010).At(22,15);